devel-erion/BinXPerience/README.md

 Ever want to:
  - SEE the hidden secerts of a binary file in tacky 8-bit colour?
- - HEAR the song of your compiler's fruit?
+ - HEAR the song of your compiler?
+ - DISCOVER the awesomeness of -03 through your senses
- - IMPRESS your friends through debugging/disassembling by COLOR patterns and/or by EAR
+ - IMPRESS your friends by debugging/disassembling applications by COLOR patterns and/or by EAR
  - TROLL your local development, QA or debug team ?

 If so, BinXPerience is for you!